avivkiss/warp/documentation.md

 other.

 ### Introduction
-This readme aims to be both a source of documentation and a development plan for the *warp* project.
+This file aims to be both a source of documentation and a development plan for the *warp* project.
 Warp aims to provide fast file transfer over UDT.
 The project will be implemented in Python 2.7 and at the moment using TCP.